aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

-# Champions Guild No Authenticator Route (Verbose)
+- Talk to the runescape guide# Champions Guild No Authenticator Route (Verbose)

 ## Notes